By definition, generational wealth, also referred to as family wealth or legacy wealth, represents wealth passed down from one generation to the next.

 About half of all inherited money is spent or lost investing poorly, with the other half saved.

 Fortunately, there are many ways for people to learn about finance if you don’t have time to teach them personally.
-You can encourage them to take college courses on finance, take classes on LinkedIn Learning, or read top finance books.
+You can encourage them to take college courses on finance or read top finance books.

-With the birth of my son last fall, I’ve spent a considerable amount of time reading into what actions I can take now to set him up for success later.
+With the birth of my son two years ago, I’ve spent a considerable amount of time reading into what actions I can take now to set him up for success later.

 My first thought of course centers around providing him a good home, supportive environment to try, fail, improve and grow, caring for his health, and nurturing his emotional and social needs.